Settings are available from X-Plane's menu:

 Note that data for any one aircraft does not update continuously.
 Querying data more often will not have much of an effect.

 Seconds to buffer before displaying aircrafts.
 This serves as the look-ahead buffer for LiveTraffics data cleansing and take off/landing prediction and is equivalent to the time lag between LiveTraffic's aircraft display and reality.
+Must be greater or equal to the Live data refresh period.
 See an FAQ for more background.

 A/c outdated period